ekuiter/pignap-case-study/README.txt

 Resetting the VM
 ================

-In the PIGNAP folder, run "vagrant destroy".
+In the Pignap folder, run "vagrant destroy".
 This will completely remove the VM.
 Then remove the ".vagrant" and "build" folders.
 Run "vagrant up" to reinitialize the VM.